Skip Navigation

 Sadly, we have not been able to secure external funding to continue the NTR.

-Please be reassured that all materials in the NTR will remain in Edge Hill Figshare, will keep their permanent DOIs, and will continue to be discoverable and accessible via online searches, just as they are currently.
-However, you will not be able to update or change entries or to add new items to the NTR.
+All materials in the NTR will remain in Edge Hill Figshare, will keep their permanent DOIs, and will continue to be discoverable and accessible via online searches.
+However, contributors will not be able to update or change entries or to add new items to the NTR.

 We are exploring possible options to build on the fantastic work started by the NTR, but we are unable to manage and curate uploads in the meantime.
 We will post here any information about new opportunities for making your educational resources available.